tavgar/JSMiner/README.md

 with the pattern name `endpoint_url` for absolute URLs and `endpoint_path` for relative paths.
 The extractor recognizes protocol-relative references and relative paths beginning with `./` or `../`.
-Use the `-external` flag when scanning a URL to also process scripts and imports hosted on other domains.
+Cross-domain scripts and imports are followed by default.
+Pass `-external=false` to restrict scanning to the same domain.

 ### Plugins